Recommended Hardware for PhotoScan:

 - PhotoScan quality settings

 All you really need to know is how many photographs you will be working with and the megapixels (MP) of those photos, plus the quality settings you want to use within the application.
 Their document is based around 12MP images, but as the RAM usage in PhotoScan is roughly linear, you simply need to adjust the recommended RAM to your resolution of photos you work with.
 For example, if you use 6MP photographs you will need approximately half the amount of RAM they recommend on that chart.
-Likewise, if you use 50MP images you will need just over four times the amount of RAM they show.
+Likewise, if you use 50MP images you will need four times the amount of RAM they show.

 One suggestion we always make is to consider what you will be doing in the future.
-Fro example, if you think you will be increasing the resolution of your photographs or increasing the number of photos you work with then we highly recommend taking that into account when deciding on how much RAM you need.
+For example, if you think you will be increasing the resolution of your photographs or increasing the number of photos you work with then we highly recommend taking that into account when deciding on how much RAM you need.
 If anything go a little over to ensure that you never run too low on memory.
-That can have a huge, negative impact on application performance!
+That can have a huge, negative impact on performance!

 With the falling costs associated with SSDs, we almost always recommend using an SSD for the primary drive that will host your OS and the installation of PhotoScan.
 The high speed of SSDs allows your system to boot, launch applications, and load files many times faster than any traditional hard drive.
 If your budget allows, it is also a very good idea to have a second SSD that can be used to store any projects you are actively working on.